Detecting Shearless Phase-Space Transport Barriers in Global Gyrokinetic Turbulence Simulations with Test Particle Map Models: Signatures of Shearless Tori in Gyrokinetic Simulations

 Having established the presence of shearless phase-space transport barriers, we now turn to the question of the mechanism which stops the radial propagation of avalanches across the shearless region.
-In this section, we show how avalanches impinging on the shearless tori cause zonal jet reconnection and subsequent eddy detachment, reminiscent of the formation of warm and cold core ring structures in oceanic jets.
+In this section, we show how avalanches impinging on the shearless tori cause eddy detachment, reminiscent of the formation of warm and cold core ring structures in oceanic jets.

 In Figure~\ref{fig:blob_phase_space}(a), we show the time evolution of the ion gyrocenter distribution function \(F_i\) for trapped particles in the \(\mathcal{E}_{\perp}/\mathcal{E}=2/3\) case, restricted to \(E_{\mu,K}\) as before.
-For ease of viewing, the data is projected from a poloidal plane to flat coordinates \((\alpha, \psi_n)\), where \(\alpha = \varphi - q \theta\) is the perpendicular field line label.
-Focusing on the propagation of structures from the edge towards the core, we observe several tongue-like structures that pinch off into blobs that then quickly dissipate.
-Note that in \(E_{\mu,K}\), \(F_i\) increases radially outward, so phase space structures propagating from the edge correspond to phase space blobs here.
+For ease of viewing, the data is projected from a poloidal section to flat coordinates \((\alpha, \psi_n)\), where \(\alpha = \varphi - q \theta\) is the perpendicular field line label.
+Focusing on the propagation of structures from the edge towards the core, we observe several tongue-like structures that detach into blobs that then quickly dissipate.
+When restricted to \(E_{\mu,K}\), \(F_i\) increases radially outward, so phase space structures propagating from the edge correspond to phase space blobs here.

-Tracking the evolution of these perturbations in time and radius and overplotting it onto the density skewness in Figure~\ref{fig:blob_phase_space}(b), we observe that these structures precisely track the radial propagation of the avalanches.
-Moreover, notice that the blob pinch-off event corresponds with the termination of the density skewness avalanche at the shearless region.
-We remark that this behavior is highly reminiscent of the eddy detachment observed in oceanic jets, such as the Gulf Stream \citep{the_ring_group_gulf_1981,olson_rings_1991}.
+Tracking the evolution of one of these perturbations in time and radius and overplotting onto the density skewness in Figure~\ref{fig:blob_phase_space}(b), we observe that these structures precisely track the radial propagation of the avalanches.
+Moreover, notice that the blob detachment event corresponds with the termination of the density skewness avalanche at the shearless region.
+We remark that this behavior is highly reminiscent of the eddy detachment observed in oceanic jets such as the Gulf Stream \citep{the_ring_group_gulf_1981,olson_rings_1991}.
 An example of eddy detachment in the Gulf Stream is shown in Figure~\ref{fig:blob_phase_space}(e).
-The meandering of the Gulf Stream, associated with north-south intrusions of warmer and colder water from the tropics and arctic respectively, pinches off to form eddy rings with cores of warm or cold water detectable by satellite imaging.
+The meandering of the Gulf Stream, associated with north-south intrusions of warmer and colder water from the tropics and arctic respectively, pinches off and detaches to form eddy rings with cores of warm or cold water detectable by satellite imaging.